BohnChen/Algorithm/RecordFile.md

 # searchBST 2022-04-30 21:34
 The parameter passed like a new value.
 It is a local value, When the function completed, the value is dertroied.

+# isValidBST 2022-05-01 20:45
+It is ordered that the InOrder Traversal of the BST is useful thought here.